cosmic-plus/js-cosmic-lib/README.md

 #### New Transaction

 The transaction builder is similar to the one provided by StellarSdk.
-Additionaly, it accepts federated addresses and offer syntactic sugar for memos, dates and assets.
+Additionally, it accepts federated addresses and offer syntactic sugar for memos, dates and assets.

 ```js